ericguizzo/transferable_quaternion_embeddings/README.md

 ## Data download and preprocessing
 * Follow these instructions to download the Iemocap dataset: https://sail.usc.edu/iemocap/
 * Put the path to the downloaded dataset in the *input_iemocap_folder* variable in the *preprocessing_config.ini* file.
-* Run the following scripts to pre-process the dataset:
+* Run the following command to pre-process the dataset:
 ```bash
 python3 preprocessing.py
 ```